John-Curcio/John-Curcio.github.io/content/blog/elo.md

 # Elo Scoring

-Two players have elo scores $A$ and $B$.
+Two players have Elo scores $A$ and $B$.

 With no info other than that, it's generally accepted that

 $P(A\ beats\ B) = 1 / (1 + 10^{(B - A) / 400})$

-If A indeed does beat B, here are the new elo scores:
+If A indeed does beat B, here are the new Elo scores:

 * $A' = A + K \cdot (1 - P(A\ beats\ B))$